7 Key Transportation Industry Trends (2022-2025)

 For those with disabilities, transportation services can be much more difficult to access.

-One study found that it took five times longer to wait for wheel-chair accessible vehicles through rideshare apps.
-And were only successful at all 55% of the time.
+One study found that it took 5x longer to wait for wheel-chair accessible vehicles through rideshare apps.
+And these were only successful at all 55% of the time.

 Carol Schweiger, co-chair of the Transportation Research Board predicts that in 2021, “equity will be directly addressed, in part, through technology firms and public sector agencies identifying and using equity metrics in the development and deployment of technology-enabled mobility services.”